benjaminjackson/shame-eraser/README.md

 2. Go to the "Settings" tab for your app, scroll down, and change "Application Type" to "Read and Write", then click "Update this Twitter application's settings".
 3. Go to the "Details" tab, scroll down, and click "Create my access token" (or "Recreate my access token" if you already created one).
 When you refresh, you should see "Access Level: Read and Write" after your access token and secret.

+Download your tweet archive and unzip it.
 Next, you'll have to run some things on the command line.
 Open the Terminal (just type "Terminal" into Spotlight), copy and paste this into it and hit Enter:

     git co https://github.com/benjaminjackson/shame-eraser.git && cd shame-eraser && bundle install && open lib

-Now copy your consumer key, consumer secret, access token, and access token secret into lib/config.rb and then do the same with this command:
+Now copy your consumer key, consumer secret, access token, and access token secret into lib/config.rb and then copy and paste this line *without* pressing Enter:

     bundle exec ruby bin/eraser.rb

+Drag your tweets folder onto the Terminal and it should auto-complete the path to the folder. *Now* hit Enter.
 The script will prompt you for a start and end date, and confirm that you **really** want to do this.